publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch13/schI/ptD/m__us_usc_t21_s850.md

 ## § 850.
 Information for sentencing

-    Except as otherwise provided in this subchapter or section 242a(a)  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of title 42, no limitation shall be placed on the information concerning the background, character, and conduct of a person convicted of an offense which a court of the United States may receive and consider for the purpose of imposing an appropriate sentence under this subchapter or subchapter II of this chapter.
+    Except as otherwise provided in this subchapter or section 242a(a)  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of title 42, no limitation shall be placed on the information concerning the background, character, and conduct of a person convicted of an offense which a court of the United States may receive and consider for the purpose of imposing an appropriate sentence under this subchapter or subchapter II.

 ([Pub.
 L. 91–513, title II][/us/pl/91/513/tII], § 410, Oct.
 27, 1970, [84 Stat.
 1269][/us/stat/84/1269].)